paulpham157/fortitude/README.md

 You'll probably want to install ```fortune``` so that you have ```strfile``` installed, because you'll need it to create the dat file.
 Also because none of this is of much use to you without ```fortune``` installed to, you know, display the fortunes.
 If you're on OSX, I recommend my fork of johnpneumann's now-archived Fortune-OSX port https://github.com/theodric/Fortune-OSX

-Additionally, you'll need GNU ```sed```, and not that BSD :poop: that OS X ships with.
+Additionally, you'll need GNU ```sed```, and not that BSD shit that OS X ships with.
 Linux users will be fine; for Macs, ```brew install gnu-sed --with-default-names``` will sort you out.
-BSD people are on their own, but you're probably used to that by now. :neckbeard:
+BSD people are on their own, but you're probably used to that by now.
 Incidentally, I recommend checking the output file after you run the script just to confirm that everything is sane, i.e. no missing % (there needs to be one under each fortune) and no blank lines with a % under them (because that will result in a blank fortune).
 You can clean this up in a text editor, then run e.g. ```strfile bobross bobross.dat``` to regenerate the dat file.

 # Thanks